 So, what is the real issue – talent attraction or retention and development?

 Diversity in the workplace results in better productivity.
 By having diverse thinking in product development teams, it can aid the quality of the products and features and make them more attractive to a wider audience (Tipper, 2004).
 As the digital and tech world is expanding, the need for talent is becoming greater, therefore in order to produce the best products to the market, teams must be diverse.
 Businesses need to produce talent pipelines that include women and BAMEs (Stewart, 2016).

-Diversity and Inclusion extends far beyond gender and race, so talent pools need to be wider and more diverse than ever before.
+Diversity and Inclusion extends far beyond gender and race, so talent pipelines need to be wider and more diverse than ever before.